Summer Office Hours

 Health and Insurance

-The Student Health Center provides free medical services to students who are not feeling well.
-For the Health Center to be able to serve you best, please bring copies of your medical and immunization records with you, so they will have a clear understanding of your medical history.
+The Student Health Center (SHC) provides free medical services to students.
+For the SHC to best serve you, please bring copies of your medical and immunization records with you, so they will have a clear understanding of your medical history.

-If you are 18 years of age or younger on the first day of the semester you must also present proof of immunization against Hepatitis B or complete the series of injections after your arrival.
+If you are under 19 years of age, as of the first day of the semester, you must also present proof of immunization against Hepatitis B or complete the series of injections after you arrive.
 There is a fee for this injection series.

-Your insurance policy must have these areas of minimum coverage:$50,000 accident or illness
+Your insurance policy must have these areas of minimum coverage:

 $10,000 medical evacuation